-3 Experimental design
+3. Experimental design

-3.1 Experimental setting
+3.1.
+Experimental setting

-Our field experiment was conducted with 4,908 respondents of the Understanding America Study (UAS) at the University of Southern California (USC).
-The UAS is a probability-based Internet panel of about 6,000 adults who are representative of the American population.9 Panel members routinely receive incentives to participate in surveys.
-The experiment was conducted as part of the panel's end-of-year survey in December, 2016 - February, 2017.
-Participants received \$8 for the survey, which took approximately 14 minutes to complete.
+Our field experiment was conducted with 4908 respondents of the Understanding America Study (UAS) at the University of Southern California (USC).
+The UAS is a probability-based Internet panel of about 6000 adults who are representative of the American population.
+Panel members routinely receive incentives to participate in surveys.
+The experiment was conducted as part of the panel's end-of-year survey in December, 2016-February, 2017.
+Participants received \$8 for the survey, which took approximately 14 min to complete.

-Prior to the beginning of the survey, we offered respondents the opportunity to donate any amount of their survey payment to our food program, which was described as, 'a healthy food basket program . . . to provide families in need with \$10 worth of fresh fruits and vegetables'.
-This description was followed by the treatment message and a note that 100% of donations would go towards purchasing the food items in the basket (See Appendix B for screenshots of the study).
+Prior to the beginning of the survey, we offered respondents the opportunity to donate any amount of their survey payment to our food program, which was described as, 'a healthy food basket program ... to provide families in need with \$10 worth of fresh fruits and vegetables'.
+This description was followed by the treatment message and a note that 100% of donations would go towards purchasing the food items in the basket (see Appendix B for screenshots of the study).
 Participants were told that the question about donating was separate from the survey and were not told that it was part of an experiment, with the following message from the survey administrators: 'We would like to share with you an optional opportunity we have been invited to participate in by another project run at USC [...] your participation in this other project is completely voluntary [...] after we give you information about this project and you make your selection, our end of the year survey will begin'.

-3.2 Treatments
+3.2.
+Treatments

 Our main experimental treatments varied the recipient contribution requirements, either money or time, and are summarized in Table 1.
 In the monetary contribution treatments, we varied whether we told respondents that the recipients contributed nothing (\$0 of the \$10 cost), a low amount (\$1 of the \$10 cost), or a high amount (\$5 of the \$10 cost).
 In the time contribution treatments, we told respondents that the program was free and varied whether the recipients contributed no time (no additional registration process), a low amount (a 5 minute additional registration process) or a high amount (a 25 minute additional registration process).
-We chose the low contribution amounts of \$1 (10% of cost) and 5 minutes because we wanted to test the impact
+We chose the low contribution amounts of \$1 (10% of cost) and 5 min because we wanted to test the impact of nominal contributions by recipients, analogous to prior work testing nominal contributions on the demand side.
+We chose the high monetary contribution of \$5 (50% of cost) to test a 1 to 1 match rate by recipients, analogous to prior work testing 1 to 1 match rates by third-party donors.
+The Low (and High) money and time contributions of \$1 and 5 min respectively (and \$5 and 25 min respectively) are equivalent at a \$12 per hour cost of time.